Quaerite et invenietis — "Seek and you will find"

 In

-occurred in 1930 with over 52,000,000 acres burned, compared to 7,577,000 in 2022, a DECREASE of 85%, and 2,634,000 acres burned in 2023, a DECREASE of 95% over the last 93 years.
+occurred in 1930 with over 52,000,000 acres burned, compared to 7,577,183 in 2022, a DECREASE of 85%, and 2,634,910 acres burned in 2023, a DECREASE of 95% over the last 93 years.
 And the peak in the number of wildfires actually occurred in 1981 with about 244,890, compared to 69,988 in 2022, a DECREASE of 71%, and 55,570 wildfires in 2023, a DECREASE of 77% over the last four decades.
+For 2024, there were an estimated 62,830 wildfires, a DECREASE of 32% from the year 2000.
 Sources:

 The National Interagency Fire Center (NIFC), the nation's center for